fhunleth/bbb-buildroot-fwup/README.md

     Use 3.64 GiB memory card found at /dev/sdc? [y/N] y

 `fwup` will try to detect the SDCard and will ask for confirmation before writing to it.
-If you have multiple devices that look like SDCards or it doesn't detected it, you may need to add `-d /dev/sdc` or similar to the command line.
+If you have multiple devices that look like SDCards or `fwup` doesn't detected it, you may need to add `-d /dev/sdc` or similar to the command line.
 The `complete` parameter specifies which task from the `fwup-pingpong.conf` file to run.
 In this case, we want a complete image that writes the MBR, bootloader